renehorstmann/Mathc/README.md

 C++11 should also work (also tested with GCC 9.3.0).

 ## Content
-- types: vector and matrix types (vec3, mat4, ...)
+- publictypes: definitions of the vector and matrix types (mathc_vec3, mathc_mat4, ...)
+- types: typedefs to publictypes (vec3, mat4, ...)
 - io: debug print for the types
 - vec: vector math
 - mat: matrix math